algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Purpose:

-The purpose of the `imu.ino` file is to manage the Inertial Measurement Unit (IMU) integrated into the SportShield device, which provides motion sensing capabilities.
+The purpose of the `imu.ino` file is to manage the Inertial Measurement Unit (IMU) integrated into the SportShield device, which provides motion-sensing capabilities.

 >Functionality:

 This file interacts with the IMU sensor to collect data related to the device's orientation, acceleration, and angular velocity.
-It processes this data to detect motion events, such as tilting, shaking, or sudden movements, and triggers corresponding actions or alarms.
+It processes this data to detect motion events, such as tilting, shaking, or sudden movements and triggers corresponding actions or alarms.

 >Inputs: